visionify/visionai/docs/scenarios/hand-wash.md

-# Hand sanitizer/hand-wash
+# Hand Wash/Hand Sanitizer

-> Hand sanitizer/hand-wash detection with Vision AI.
+> Enhance hygiene compliance with our cutting-edge hand wash detection model, designed to accurately monitor and promote effective hand washing practices.

 ## Overview

-Hand sanitizer/hand wash detection model can be a useful tool for promoting good hand hygiene practices and reducing the spread of germs and diseases.
+Hand hygiene is critical to preventing the spread of infectious diseases.
+However, ensuring that individuals properly wash their hands at appropriate times can be challenging, particularly in high-traffic areas.

+A hand wash detection model can help address this challenge by automatically detecting and monitoring hand washing behaviors, providing real-time feedback and alerts to individuals who may need to improve their hygiene practices.
+This can enhance overall hygiene compliance, reduce the spread of germs and diseases, and promote a safer and healthier environment for all.

 ## Vision AI based monitoring

-The hand sanitizer/hand wash detection model is a computer vision system designed to detect whether a person has used hand sanitizer or hand wash.
+Vision AI-based hand-wash system is designed to detect and ensure no one misses hand wash and/or using hand sanitizer.
 The system uses image processing and machine learning algorithms to analyze the hand region in images or videos and identify the presence of hand sanitizer or hand wash based on specific features.

 Overall, the hand sanitizer/hand wash detection model is an important tool for promoting hygiene and preventing the spread of disease in a range of environments, from hospitals and schools to offices and public spaces.
 By detecting whether people have used hand sanitizer or hand wash, the system can help encourage good hygiene practices and reduce the risk of infection.